meta-space-org/playnetwork/docs/server/Rooms.md

 # Rooms (server)
 extends [pc.EventHandler]

-Interface with a list of all [Room]s and new rooms creation logic.
+Interface with a list of server [Room]s and an interface to create new rooms.

 ---